 Where to find - free e-book sources

-During the pandemic, it's reasonable to avoid libraries, and use the Internet.
+During the pandemic, it's reasonable to avoid libraries and use the Internet.

-You can get e-books for free on:
+In the meanwhile, you can get e-books for free on:

 ... and audiobooks on: